-The latest Fed data shows that consumer credit card balances rose to $819 billion in the fourth quarter of 2020, up from $807 billion in the third quarter.
+The latest Fed data shows that consumer credit card balances fell to $770 billion in the first quarter of 2021 from $819 billion in the fourth quarter of 2020.

-Even though balances rose from quarter to quarter, they are down significantly from the fourth quarter of 2019 when balances stood at $927 billion, the highest seen since the report began in 1999 and likely the highest in history.
+That’s the second-biggest quarterly decline in the history of the report, dating back to 1999.
+It is also the fourth drop in the past five quarters — only Q4 of 2020 saw an increase — since the fourth quarter of 2019 when balances stood at $927 billion.
+That was the highest seen since the report began in 1999 and likely the highest in history.

 Credit card debt in America is still high by historical standards, however.
 It is also light years beyond the $478 billion that we saw 21 years ago in the first quarter of 1999.